Live chat

 0529 - Back Pain Advice and Exercises - Feb 23

-Please click on the arrow below to view all videos in this playlist.
+Please watch the introductory animation below before you click on the down arrow to view all the exercise videos in this playlist.

 • Aim for 7-10 of repetitions of each exercise initially.